About

 The similarities between Jewish and Buddhist talisman traditions is striking. (see Buddhism below.)

-In Afro-Caribbean syncretic religions like Voodoo, Umbanda, Quimbanda and Santería, drawings are also used as talismans, such as with the veves of Voodoo; these religions also take into account the colour of the they light, because each colour features a different effect of attraction or repulsion.
+In Afro-Caribbean syncretic religions like Voodoo, Umbanda, Quimbanda and Santería, drawings are also used as talismans, such as with the veves of Voodoo; these religions also take into account the colour of the candles they light, because each colour features a different effect of attraction or repulsion.

 Perfumes and essences (like incense, myrrh, etc.) also serve the purposes of attraction or repulsion.
 Popular legends often attributed magical powers to certain unusual objects, such as a baby’s caul or a rabbit’s foot; possession of these items allegedly endowed their magical abilities upon their owners.